Lady Flora Hastings: Family

 Lady Flora was one of the daughters of Francis Rawdon-Hastings, 1st Marquess of Hastings (1754–1826) and his wife Flora Mure-Campbell (1780–1840).
 Her siblings were George, Sophia, Selina, and Adelaide.
+She was brought up at Loudon Castle near Galston, East Ayrshire in Ayrshire.

 Scandal

-The unmarried Lady Flora was alleged to have had an affair with Sir John Conroy, comptroller, "favourite" and also suspected lover of Queen Victoria's mother, the Duchess of Kent.
+The unmarried Lady Flora was alleged to have had an affair with John Conroy, comptroller, "favourite" and also suspected lover of Queen Victoria's mother, the Duchess of Kent.

 Background

 The Duchess's daughter, Alexandrina Victoria (later Queen Victoria), detested Conroy, while Flora disliked the queen's adored friend and mentor, Baroness Lehzen, as well as the Prime Minister, Lord Melbourne.

-As the Duchess of Kent's lady-in-waiting, Lady Flora was party to Conroy's infamous Kensington System by which he colluded with the Duchess to keep Victoria isolated from her Hanoverian uncles.
+As the Duchess of Kent's lady-in-waiting, Lady Flora was party to Conroy's Kensington System: by which he colluded with the Duchess to keep Victoria isolated from her Hanoverian uncles.
 For these reasons, the young Victoria hated and suspected Lady Flora, and was open to any accusation that might reflect negatively on Conroy or his aides.
 Once she ascended the throne in June 1837, Victoria made every attempt to keep her mother's household, including Lady Flora and Conroy, away from her in distant parts of Buckingham Palace.
 Her mother unsuccessfully insisted that Conroy and his family be allowed at court; Victoria disagreed, saying: "I thought you would not expect me to invite Sir John Conroy after his conduct towards me for some years past."

 1839

 Sometime in 1839, Lady Flora began to experience pain and swelling in her lower abdomen.
 She visited the queen's physician, Sir James Clark, who could not diagnose her condition without an examination, which she refused.
 Clark assumed the abdominal growth was pregnancy, and met with Lady Flora twice a week from 10 January to 16 February.
 As she was unmarried, his suspicions were hushed up.
 However, her enemies, Baroness Lehzen and the Marchioness of Tavistock (better known as the inventor of afternoon tea) spread the rumour that she was "with child", and eventually Lehzen told Melbourne about her fears.
-On 2 February, the queen wrote in her journal that she suspected Conroy, a man whom she loathed intensely, to be the father.
+On 2 February, the queen wrote in her journal that she suspected Conroy, a man whom she loathed intensely, to be the father, due to his taking a late-night carriage ride alone with Lady Flora.
 Lady Flora felt that she had to defend herself in public, publishing her version of events in the form of a letter which appeared in The Examiner, and blaming "a certain foreign lady" (Lehzen) for spreading the rumours.

 The accusations were proven false when Lady Flora finally consented to a physical examination by the royal doctors, who confirmed that she was not pregnant.
-She did, however, have an advanced cancerous liver tumour, and had only months left to live.
+She did, however, have an advanced cancerous liver tumour.
 With only two months to live, Lady Flora wrote in 1839 to her mother on the subject of the upcoming Eglinton Tournament, expressing her concern that one of the knights might be killed in the violent sport.
 Queen Victoria visited the now emaciated and clearly dying Lady Flora on 27 June.